The Fashion Week Trends That WILL Show Up In Fast Fashion

 Jeans are skinny!
 Now, they're wide!
 Wear your bra over your shirt!
 Now, wear it under!

-Click on to see the ones we're betting on, and keep checking back as we update with intel from the upcoming international shows, too.
+Click on to see the ones we're betting on, and keep checking back as we update with intel from the Paris shows, too.

-Click on to see the ones we're betting on, and keep checking back as we update with intel from the upcoming international shows, too.
+Click on to see the ones we're betting on, and keep checking back as we update with intel from the Paris shows, too.